Setting Up Your First Facebook Catalog/Instagram Product Feed

 Refresh interval:

-You can tell the plugin to update your product feed for Facebook on a daily, twicedaily or hourly interval.
-The one you select all depends on how often your product data is changing.
-Are you selling lots of products and/or changing prices multiple times a day than we advise you to update the product feed on an hourly interval.
+You can set the plugin to update your Facebook product feed on a daily, twice-daily, or hourly interval.
+The best option depends on how often your product data changes.
+If you sell many products or update prices multiple times a day, we recommend using an hourly refresh interval.

 Hit the ‘Save & continue’ button when you have filled in all fields and are ready to move on to the field mapping page.